CodePushGo/website/src/content/blog/en/setting-up-cicd-for-capacitor-apps.md

 ## Creating Your CI/CD Pipeline

-Once your environment is ready, the next step is setting up a CI/CD pipeline for your [Capacitor app](https://capgo.app/plugins/ivs-player/).
+Once your environment is ready, the next step is setting up a CI/CD pipeline for your [React Native app](https://capgo.app/plugins/ivs-player/).
 This pipeline should efficiently manage both web assets and native platform builds.

 ### Installing and Updating Dependencies